Essential English vocabulary for drinking alcohol exercise

 Joss:'A shot is a small quantity of a spirit in a very small glass.
 I think we should all have a shot of tequila with our drinks.'

-Below is an online quiz with definitions/descriptions of each of the words/phrases in bold from the above text.
-Now fill in the blanks with one of these words/phrases in bold.
+Below is a definition/description of each of the words/phrases in bold from the above text (which you can also find in the grey box below).
+Answer each question with one of these words/phrases in bold.
 Only use one word/phrase once and write it as it is in the text.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. When you get/order a set of drinks for a group of people in a pub/bar, it is called a